GaborFarkas/mastering_openlayers3/README.md

 - `/README.md`    This readme file.

 - `/proxy.py`    Proxy file for overriding CORS restrictions.
-Copy it in your web server's /cgi-bin folder.
+Copy it in your web server's `cgi-bin` folder.
 Note: this proxy does not contain any security restrictions.
 Be sure, no one can exploit it, use it for testing purposes only, and use it on your own risk.
 Adapted from: https://trac.osgeo.org/openlayers/browser/trunk/openlayers/examples/proxy.cgi.